 How long does this surgery take?

-The length of time surgery takes will depend on the valve being repaired, the
+The surgery length of time will vary based on which valve is replaced, the

-repair that must be done, the patient's underlying medical condition, etc, but a
+type of replacement valve, the patient's underlying medical condition, etc, but